ajsanna/TaskManager/ReadMe.txt

 .
 .

-Incoorperate the functionality described above, and finally link in the makeshift storage system for memory purposes.
+Incorperate the functionality described above, and finally link in the makeshift storage system for memory purposes.